zveric/Revision/Science/Chemistry/Paper 1/Bonding/Metallic Bonding.md

-- Atoms form a lattice of ions surrounded by moving delocolised electrons.
+- Atoms form a lattice of ions surrounded by moving delocalize electrons.
 - Can conduct electricity